braybaut/Golang-API/README.md

 ## Golang API

-this is a minimal API to gettting books information and their Continuous integration workflow with Codebuild and ECR
+this is a minimal API to get books information and their Continuous integration workflow with Codebuild and ECR

 ***Run Golang API:***

-for test the golang api please, run the follow command, this API open the 8080 Port:
+for running the golang api please, run the follow command, this API open the 8080 Port:

 ```console
 go run *.go